FredIngwersen/DTU_3-week/README.md

 # DTU_3-week

-<b>OVERVIEW: Java IRC Server Project</b>
+<b>OVERVIEW: Java Mayer Project</b>

+Mayer is usually considered a drinking game and is played with two die.
+The game can be played with

 <b>Java Server:</b>

 To start with, there needs to be a server to handle all the traffic.
 This has to be written in Java per requirement of the course.

-The server will be a multithreaded server, using the IRC and possibly HTTP protocols.
+The server will be a multithreaded server to handle the clients .

 <b>Client side:</b>